 The segmentation feature is powerful and deep.
 And Metorik’s integrations make it easy to connect your data and segments to help with customer support or marketing.

-If you run a WooCommerce store, I definitely think you should at least try this tool.
-Metorik offers a free 30-day trial with no credit card required, so you're not risking a thing.
+If you run a WooCommerce store, we definitely think you should at least try this tool.
+Metorik offers a free 30-day trial with no credit card required, so you’re not risking a thing.